 If gynecomastia is caused by an underlying condition, such as hypogonadism, malnutrition or cirrhosis, that condition may need an immediate and effective treatment plan.
 If an individual is currently using medications or recreational substances that can cause gynecomastia, your physician will recommend suspended use or substituting for another treatment option.

-In the adolescent phase, those experiences the effects of gynecomastia with no evident cause, are recommended by physicians to undergo continual evaluations every 3 to 6 months to monitor improvement on its own.
+In the adolescent phase, those who experience the effects of gynecomastia with no evident cause, are recommended by physicians to undergo continual evaluations every 3 to 6 months to monitor improvement on its own.
 Full recovery without treatment expands an average time of two years.
-If no progress or counterbalance of hormones is achieved after that amount of time, the next steps moving forward are to be made towards a treatment plan, otherwise significant pain, tenderness, and embarrassment will increase.
+If no progress or counterbalance of hormones is achieved after that amount of time, the next steps moving forward are to be made toward a treatment plan, otherwise significant pain, tenderness, and embarrassment will increase.

 Many of the same medications or similar techniques that are used to treat other conditions such as breast cancer often produce optimal results in easing and healing the pain and physical attributes amongst gynecomastia patients.
 Medications may currently be approved by the Food and Drug Administration, but they have not yet been approved specifically for this use.
-Individuals, under no circumstance should begin taking any medications unless under the surveillance and sanction from your medical professional.
+Individuals, under no circumstance, should begin taking any medications unless under surveillance and sanction from their medical professional.

 Surgical Procedures Available to Gynecomastia Patients